• Skip to primary navigation

 Making them kid-friendly

-The whole reason I started making these was because my baby would actually eat them.
+The reason I started making these is because my baby will actually eat them.
 I think I started making them when she was about 9 or 10 months old after my mother in-law made something similar.

 For baby-led weaning, just chop the cauliflower smaller to make sure the tiniest of tots can’t choke on the pieces.
 Don’t just par-boil either.
 You’ll want that cauliflower to be really soft for babies.